Unsuspected (National Tuberculosis Association/Trident Films, c1951)

 Unsuspected (National Tuberculosis Association, 1951)

 Facts about the discovery of unsuspected cases of tuberculosis.
 Shows how community health agencies, including the public health nurse, the social worker, and the home demonstration agent, assist in the rehabilitation of patients and aid the families of tubercular patients to solve their problems.
-Learn more about this film and search its transcript at NLM Digital Collections: http://resource.nlm.nih.gov/8800148A.
+Learn more about this film and search its transcript at NLM Digital Collections: http://resource.nlm.nih.gov/8800148A(link is external).

 They Do Come Back (National Tuberculosis Association, 1940)